bgoonz/Documentation-site-react/blog/big-O.md

         additional step
 -   a large increase of input size will increase the number of steps required by a small amount
--   Logarithmic growth only requires one additional “step” when the input size is doubled:
+-   Logarithmic growth only requires one additional "step" when the input size is doubled:

 #### Logarithmic Growth {#logarithmic-growth .mume-header}